core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 If SIDs are to be used, the present specification is used in conjunction with a specification defining this management.
 The objectives for such a management scheme need to include:

+* Special provisions may need to be made for rapidly evolving draft specifications.
+Once a YANG module is marked as stable, two properties need to be maintained:
 * Keep the mapping from YANG SIDs to YANG names ({{name}}) a mathematical function — a single YANG SID is only ever associated with a single YANG name.